GBS-Graduate Biomedical Science

 GBS 770.
 Pathobiology of Cancer.
 2-3 Hours.

-Students will gain an understanding of the pathology of cancer in general and an appreciation of the gross, histologic and molecular pathology of cancers of multiple organs, including the brain, lungs, breast, prostate, colon, bone, bone marrow and lymph nodes.
-The students will learn the basis of the pathologic classification of cancers of particular organs, including the gross, microscopic and molecular features that aid in classification.
-Then the clinical implications (i.e., prognostication and treatment) of the classification systems will be discussed.
-Also, current controversies and topics of research interest may be introduced.
-In addition, several lectures will focus on the epidemiology of cancer and translational research in cancer, including animal models of cancer.
+Students will gain an understanding of the pathology of cancer in general and an appreciation of the gross, histologic and molecular pathology of cancers of multiple organs.
+The students will learn the basis of the pathologic classification of various cancers, as well as the clinical implications (i.e., prognostication and treatment).
+Translational research in cancer will also be discussed.
+Additionally, current controversies and topics of research interest may be introduced.

 GBS 774.
 Cancer Immunology.
 2-3 Hours.